Top 10 Best Boomerang Cartoons

 While I like the original and this one, I have to note this one as the show that started my interest in Garfield's history.

-The Jetsons is an American animated sitcom produced by Hanna-Barbera, originally airing in primetime from September 23, 1962, to March 17, 1963, then later in syndication, with new episodes in 1985 to 1987 as part of The Funtastic World of Hanna-Barbera block.
+The Jetsons is an American animated sitcom produced by Hanna-Barbera.
+It originally aired in primetime from September 23, 1962, to March 17, 1963.
+New episodes were later produced from 1985 to 1987 as part of The Funtastic World of Hanna-Barbera programming block.

 Wish they still had good cartoons playing like they did in the early 2000s.